 In contrast to malaria, tuberculosis and AIDS, these diseases do not affect industrialised nations and travellers to these countries are also rarely at risk, which is why they are frequently neglected, also with regard to research funding.
-This, however, is due to change: A DZIF research consortium is taking these issues on in Africa and is developing new diagnostic tools for river blindness and other diseases that are caused by parasitic worms.
+A DZIF research consortium is taking these issues on in Africa and is developing new diagnostic tools for river blindness and other diseases that are caused by parasitic worms.

 Neglected tropical diseases are endemic in Africa and constitute “widespread diseases” so to say.
 “In the countries affected, they are often the chief causes of disease,” explains Prof Achim Hörauf of the University Hospital Bonn.
 He coordinates the DZIF consortium and develops new drugs against filarial worms, including corallopyronin A, an antibiotic that is effective against numerous bacteria and against members of the filarial worm group which cause river blindness.

 From African sleeping sickness to trematode infections